 Your application is submitted through a centralized application system called N-CAS.
 All application materials (e.g., essay, CV, recommendations, etc.) are submitted through N-CAS.
-Once your application is complete and submitted to Rush, it is evaluated in a pooled review process.
-Qualified applicants are invited to submit a brief Rush supplemental application and interview with a faculty member.
+Once your application is complete and submitted to Rush, it is evaluated as soon as possible.
+Qualified applicants are invited to interview with a faculty member.
 We strongly encourage candidates to interview in person with faculty.
 Plan to be on campus for about one hour.
 However, if you live more than 50 miles away, you may choose to interview by phone.
 We will use the e-mail address you provide for all contact regarding your application status.

 What happens to my application after I complete my interview?

 Upon completion of the interview, your application is reviewed by program faculty and an admissions recommendation is made.
 Admission recommendations are then forwarded to the Admissions and Progressions Committee of the College of Nursing.
 It is their charge to offer admission to qualified candidates.

 What are tuition costs and is financial aid available?